pivlab/annual_review_of_biomedical_data_science/manuscript.md

 However, detecting and quantifying *trans* effects remains a significant challenge due to their weak individual effects.

 The omnigenic model postulates that nearly all genes expressed in cells relevant to a given trait have the potential to influence the regulation of core genes.
-However, Yengo et al., in their recent GWAS on height, challenge this view.
+However, Yengo et al.(2022), in their recent GWAS on height, challenge this view.
 They introduced the first "saturated" GWAS, where further increases in sample size are unlikely to yield additional genetic insights unless participant diversity or variant inclusion is expanded.
 Their findings revealed that only a subset of genomic regions (~20%) seem to contribute to height determination in individuals of European ancestry.
 This suggests that, at least for height, not all genes play a role in the trait as predicted by the omnigenic model [@doi:10.1038/s41586-022-05275-y].